The Parish is a church community in Alpharetta, Georgia, founded in 2014.

 Jesus desires to thoroughly transform us by healing our inner brokenness and restoring us to wholeness.
 As we actively surrender the deeper parts of our lives to Christ, we can begin to truly love both our neighbors and ourselves.

-- We pursue emotional health to love others well
+- We pursue emotional, mental, and relational health to love others well

 - We invest deeply in God-given relationships